 Comfrey (Symphytum) is a shrub that can be found growing in Europe, North America, and parts of Asia.
 The comfrey family contains a variety of species and hybrids that have been widely used for culinary and herbal purposes.
 The species commonly called ‘blackwort’ has a particularly extensive history of being used as a herbal remedy.
 Comfrey is also part of the small family as borage, which has a similar structure and details.

 It can reach a height of approximately 150cm, with long slender, hairy leaves and stems.
-The tubular flowers are deep purple, pink and blue with some species occasionally having white petals.
-The roots have a black skin which makes them particularly distinctive.
+The tubular flowers are deep purple, pink, and blue with some species occasionally having white petals.
+The roots have black skin which makes them particularly distinctive.

 Cultivation and History of Comfrey

 As a hardy perennial, you do not need to provide comfrey with a lot of care and attention for it to thrive.
 Planting in a spot with partial shade and any well-drained soil will be best.
 Throughout winter they die back and lie dormant, ready to return again with the arrival of spring.

 Start the seeds indoors, or place them directly into the garden wherever you would like them to be situated.
 You will start to see growth within a few weeks as the plant grows quickly.
 The roots can be harvested at any time, but you may find that early winter is best.